 It’s not a secret that overall men tend to earn more than women, but, as it turns out, there are three personality types where women tend to make even more money than men of the same type: ENTJ, INTP and INFJ.
 INTP and INFJ aren’t particularly high earners, but the fact that female ENTJs outearn already high-earning male ENTJs is remarkable.
 This suggests that at least in some cases personality is even more important factor than gender when it comes to income.

 Highest earners overall (men and women):

 - men ESTJ ($95K per year)

 So what do they do to earn so much?

 First and foremost, both ESTJ and ENTJ seem to genuinely enjoy work.
-According to Truity, not only these two types appeared to be the highest earners, but they were also the most satisfied with their jobs.
+According to Truity, not only did these two types appear to be the highest earners, but they were also the most satisfied with their jobs.